 It often makes sense to have your bot delay its responses, rather than dump a lot of content into the conversation all at once.
-It is easy to do this and to indicate to the user that the bot is preparing a new response, a talk bubble icon will move up and down during the delay.
+Also, it can be more attractive to break up a large section of text into smaller parts or 'bubbles'.
+It is easy to do this and to indicate to the user that the bot is preparing a new response, a talk bubble icon will move along during the delay.

 If you choose an Instant Response, you may split your bot responses into different bubbles by writing ::next:: within the response text.

 See the examples below: